damaratix/sans-holiday-hack-2021/sources/challenge7.md

 In the output we can see that the **Magic** function suggests to **Unzip** it.
 Click on unzip. <br>
 <br>
 Yes!
 We found the actual *firmware executable*.
-As I said during the linux method, since it is compiled, we can't just read it, or decompile it, but we may be able to *replace* it!
+As I said during the Linux method, since it is compiled, we can't just read it, or decompile it, but we may be able to *replace* it!

 ## Firmare: Edit it!